Sample School Board Presentation

 He's better known to most of us as Dr. Seuss, the author of The Cat in the Hat and many, many more wonderful children's stories.
 His books have led generations of children to discover the joy of reading.

-On March 1, to honor Dr. Seuss, the National Education Association, [your state association], and [your local association] are sponsoring a celebration of reading we call NEA's Read Across America.
+On March 2, to honor Dr. Seuss, the National Education Association, [your state association], and [your local association] are sponsoring a celebration of reading we call NEA's Read Across America.
 Our goal is to have every child in every school reading with a caring adult for at least 30 minutes that day.
-This year, thanks to our national sponsor, Renaissance Dental, we're also promoting awareness of good oral health and literacy skills by asking each student to follow a simple formula: 2 x 2 + 20: Brush your teeth for two minutes twice a day and read for 20 minutes daily.
+And for the second year in a row, thanks to our national sponsor, Renaissance Dental, we're also promoting awareness of good oral health and literacy skills by asking each student to follow a simple formula: 2 x 2 + 20: Brush your teeth for two minutes twice a day and read for 20 minutes daily.

 We have some noble company in this effort.
 Cosponsors include the American Library Association, the Boys & Girls Clubs of America, the International Reading Association, National PTA, First Book, American Association of Publishers, PBS, Target, Parenting Magazine, Reading Rockets.
 NFL Players Association, United Way, Dr. Seuss Enterprises, Random House, and the Screen Actors Guild Foundation.